 In my world – the world of the lawyers here: In the home – people are suffering and dying in domestic violence, of child abuse and neglect.
 On the streets – other crime, of drugs and alienated youth and gangs – a huge and rapidly growing problem in all our cities that I will come back to in more detail.
 And I think I can offer some ideas about that subject.
 And wider, much wider – throughout the world – fundamentalism, hatred and wars.

-For the doctors here – dealing with the victims of this violence and the self inflicted violence – overt self harming, drugs, as well as self harm in smoking, food eating disorders, the obesity time bomb, etc. All in all – We are talking gross dysfunctionality.
+For the doctors here – dealing with the victims of this violence and the self inflicted violence – overt self harming, drugs, as well as self harm in smoking, food eating disorders, the obesity time bomb, etc. All in all – we are surely talking about general gross dysfunctionality.

-Before moving on please note holding in the mind both acute, extreme cases (murder and suicide) and widespread disfunctionality, normalised in society (from obesity through to family breakdown, parenting problems, unhappiness – etched in the faces of so many of us) .
+Before moving on please note how hard it is to hold in the mind both the highly visible acute, extreme cases of murder and suicide on one hand – and the chronic widespread dysfunctionality which is far less obvious because it is normalised in our society; from obesity through to family breakdown, parenting problems, unhappiness – etched in the faces of so many of us .

 So it’s zooming up and down this spectrum of symptoms: Acute and chronic.
 That could make us dizzy or confused.
 Actually it’s not that hard.
 For doctors: heart attacks are embedded in the extreme symptoms of unfitness, poor diet.
 For child care lawyers: abuse is rooted in lack of love, which also produces chronic neglect of all degrees.
 Hate and anger is rooted in lack of care and love.
 Lack of the inclination – perhaps the ability to love.

 Another huge issue underlying dysfunctionality is the fact of our greed, relentless, insatiable appetites; making so many people simply unhappy, frustrated, feeling failures.
 And globally -trashing the planet for our descendants.
 Insatiable.
 We will come back to that important word.